automock/automock.dev/docs/extras/fundamental-concepts.md

 # Fundamental Concepts

-In the world of unit testing and test doubles, you'll come across various terms like stubs and mocks.
-It's important to understand these concepts and how they relate to Automock.
-Additionally, we'll delve into Solitary Unit Tests, a foundational approach for writing effective tests.
+In the realm of unit testing, understanding key concepts like Solitary Unit Tests, Stubs, Mocks, and the role of testing frameworks is essential.
+These concepts provide the foundation for effective and reliable testing practices, setting the stage for successful use of tools like Automock.
+Note that this section covers fundamental testing concepts, decoupled from the specific use of Automock.

 ## Solitary Unit Tests

-**Solitary Unit Tests** emphasize testing a single unit of code in isolation from its dependencies.
-This approach ensures that each component is thoroughly tested without being affected by the behavior of other components.
-Automock enhances the process of writing Solitary Unit Tests by simplifying the mocking of class dependencies.
+**Solitary Unit Tests** form the cornerstone of effective testing strategies.
+These tests focus on assessing a single unit of code in complete isolation from its external dependencies.
+By isolating the unit under test, you ensure that testing results accurately reflect the behavior of that specific unit, free from any unintended interactions or dependencies on other components.

 ## Stubs

-**Stubs** are objects or functions that mimic the behavior of a real component but provide controlled and predictable outputs.
-They help isolate the unit under test by substituting real dependencies with predetermined responses.
+**Stubs** are versatile tools that help isolate units for testing by mimicking real components' behavior with controlled, predictable responses.
+A stub replaces a real dependency, allowing you to define how it should behave during tests.

 ### Example using Jest

-In Jest, you can create a stub using the `jest.fn()` function.
+In Jest, creating a stub involves the `jest.fn()` function.
 Here's how you can stub a method:

 ```typescript
 const mockFunction = jest.fn();